BasanthPR/AWS-VPC-Flow-Logs-Parser/README.md

 Run the parser with: python FlowLogsParser.py <flow_logs_file> <lookup_csv_file> <output_file>

 Where:
-- flow_logs_file: Path to the AWS flow logs text file.
+- flow_logs_file: Path to the VPC flow logs text file.
 - lookup_csv_file: Path to your CSV file mapping (dstport, protocol) → tag.
 - output_file: Results are written to this file.